MicrosoftDocs/learn/learn-pr/github/manage-innersource-program-github/includes/2-manage-innersource-program.md

 - Use a descriptive repository name, such as `warehouse-api` or `supply-chain-web`.
 - Include a concise description.
 A sentence or two should be enough for potential users to know if the project might fit their needs.
-- [License your repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository) so that others are free to use, change, and distribute the software.
+- [License your repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository) so that customers know how they can use, change, and distribute the software.
 - Include a `README.md` file in the repository.
 GitHub uses this file as the landing page when people visit the repository.

-#### Add a README file
+### Add a README file

 A README file communicates expectations for your project and helps you manage contributions.
 README files can: